Time from the Lodge: 3 hours to Kaitaia. Round trip travel time allow approximately 7 hours.

 Return the way you came and when you reach the seal turn left towards ‘Ahipara’.
 On the way you will pass Herekino, another small harbour with connections to early European settlement.
 The settlement of Herekino and the Harbour is only a short detour to the left.

 Ahipara, which means ‘sacred fire’, is the southern end of Ninety Mile beach, which is actually only 64 km long and was in earlier times a base for the gum digging industry.
 From Ahipara follow the signs to Kaitaia, which is the principal town in the Far North.
-From Kaitaia you may:
+From Kaitaia, you can:

 From Kohukohu to Kaitaia via the West Coast